 - Pneumonia.
 Difficulty swallowing increases the risk of choking or aspirating food into the lungs, which can block breathing and cause pneumonia.

 - Inability to perform self-care tasks.
-As dementia progresses, it can interfere with bathing, dressing, brushing hair or teeth, using the toilet independently, and taking medications accurately.
+As dementia progresses, it can interfere with bathing, dressing, brushing hair or teeth, using the toilet independently, and taking medications as directed.

 - Personal safety challenges.
-Some day-to-day situations can present safety issues for people with dementia, including driving, cooking and walking alone.
+Some day-to-day situations can present safety issues for people with dementia, including driving, cooking, and walking and living alone.

 - Death.
 Late-stage dementia results in coma and death, often from infection.